yyx990803/creative-html5/week8/README.md

 ## Assignment

-1. Build a Node.js JSON API that gives back different data based on the URL.
+1. Build a Node.js JSON API based on the example in `express` folder.
+It should give back different data based on the URL.
+Note the data must be in JSON format so that other people can use it in the browser.

 2. Make a html page that documents how to use your API.
 Explain what routes are available, what parameters are needed to get what data, and provide a few examples of how to use it.